 Color grading

 Color grading modifies the visual tones, color scheme, and video environment.
-Filmora has 47 preset color grading options for novice editors.
+This is where DaVinci Resolve shines because it has an advanced color grading system used in movie industries.

 Ease of use